Scarabaeus1031/NEXAH/FRAMEWORK/RESEARCH_VISION.md

-# NEXAH Research Vision — Theory Update (v2)
+# NEXAH Research Vision (v2 — Field & Coherence Update)

-NEXAH is a geometric framework for analyzing and navigating complex systems.
-It proposes that **stability is not governed by global optimization or control**,
-but emerges from **local coherence within a dynamic flow field**.
+NEXAH is an orientation-based framework that investigates whether **intrinsic stability in complex systems emerges through local structural coherence**, rather than through global optimization, rewards, or centralized control.

 ---

 ## Core Hypothesis

-Complex systems across domains exhibit a shared structural principle:
+Complex systems across domains exhibit a **shared collapse mechanism**:

-> Stability is maintained through **coherence at interface regions**,
+> Stability is maintained through coherence in interface regions —
 > and collapse begins when this coherence is lost.

-This process follows a universal sequence:
+This process appears to follow a universal sequence:

 → coherence → fragmentation → acceleration → collapse